smydtt/smydtt.github.io/_pages/supervision.md

 * Bidhan Aryal: "Essays on Returns to Education".

-* Abdul Malik: "Essays on Regional Disparities in Human Development".
+* Abdul Malik: "Essays on Regional Disparities in Human Development" (deregistered from 2024).

 * Mukesh Kumar: "Essays on the Management of Foreign Capital Flows".

 * Zahidullah Muhammadi: "Essays in Conflict and Economic Development" (deregistered from 2023).

+* Chop Kanta Subedi (Topic yet to be finalized)

 ### As Co-supervisor in Supervisory Committee